Kalahrud

-Kalahrud (كلهرود, also Romanized as Kalahrūd and Kolahrūd; also known as Qal‘eh-i-Rūd and Qal‘ehrūd) is a village in Murcheh Khvort Rural District, in the Central District of Shahin Shahr and Meymeh County, Isfahan Province, Iran.
-At the 2006 census, its population was 295, in 128 families.
+Kalahrud (كلهرود) (Note: Also romanized as Kalahrūd and Kolahrūd; also known as Qal‘eh-i-Rūd and Qal‘ehrūd) is a village in Murcheh Khvort Rural District of the Central District in Shahinshahr County, (Note: Formerly Borkhar and Meymeh County and then renamed Shahinshahr and Meymeh County) Isfahan province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 295 in 128 households.
+The following census in 2011 counted 217 people in 103 households.
+The 2016 census measured the population of the village as 215 people in 111 households.